In a perfect world, when you’re ready to purchase a home using your VA loan benefits your financial slate is clean.

 - Department of Housing and Urban Development (HUD)

 - Department of Education

-Lenders are required to screen all loan applicants through the CAIVRS database, including co-borrowers.
+If you’re looking for a government-backed home loan, be it VA, FHA or USDA, lenders are required to run your name through the CAIVRS database, along with the names of any co-borrowers.
 So what happens if your name turns up in this system?

 If you’re struggling to stay on top of your credit score, consider talking with a credit expert in our Lighthouse Program at 888-392-7421.
-This special wing of Veterans United helps veterans, active duty service members and their families for free to get a handle on their credit situation and possible steps they can take to turn around their scores.
+This special wing of Veterans United helps veterans, active duty service members and their families for free to get a handle on their credit situation and get on the path to loan prequalification.